supratikchatterjee16/pylib/dashboard/README.md

 ```

-The code above produces the following image :
+The code above produces the following page when port 8080 of the host is opened in a browser:

 ![Screen Shot of dashboard in action](dashboard_shot.png)